Son of Zorn

-Son of Zorn is an American sitcom that uses a hybrid of live action and animation.
+Son of Zorn is an American sitcom that uses a hybrid of live action and animation, parodying Masters of the Universe.
 It was created by Reed Agnew and Eli Jorné for Fox.
 The series stars Cheryl Hines, Johnny Pemberton, Tim Meadows, Artemis Pebdani, and Jason Sudeikis as the voice of Zorn.
 Son of Zorn is a joint production by Agnew Jorné Productions, Lord Miller Productions, and 20th Century Fox Television.
-The series ran from September 11, 2016 to February 19, 2017.
+The series ran from September 11, 2016, to February 19, 2017.

 Premise

 The series takes place in an alternate world where traditional animated characters co-exist with real-world humans.
 Zorn is a barbarian warrior from the fictional island of Zephyria who moves to Orange County, California, to reconnect with his ex-wife and teenage son Alangulon, "Alan" for short.

 Within the show, Zorn and things native to Zephyria are animated, following the style of He-Man and the Masters of the Universe, while the rest of the world is live-action.
 The series' opening title cards are rendered in the style of fantasy cartoons of the 1980s such as He-Man and ThunderCats.